benjsmith/mubiomics/README.md

 allows setting of a minimum count threshold; if no sample contains more counts tnan this threshold, the OTU is discarded.

-- `sample_otu_plots.py` a python script which takes an OTU table and produces OTU richness plots and pie charts for each sample in the table.
-Currently not working properly, needs attention.

 For all included python scripts, type the name of the script followed by `-h` or `--help` to see help documentation.

-- shell scripts for splitting input and output to distribute processes over multiple cores.
+- shell scripts for splitting input and output to distribute processes over multiple cores (currently only suitable for the qc.py script).

 ## Installation: